 Students seeking to obtain degrees in teaching must be admitted into the Teacher Education Program.
-Admission into the Teacher Education Program normally needs to take place prior to the end of the sophomore year.
+Admission into the Teacher Education Program normally needs to take place at the beginning of the junior year.
 This process involves meeting all requirements of admission and satisfactory completion of the admissions process.

 The Professional Education Programs Office and the Teacher Education Handbook provide the information and forms required for Admission to the Teacher Education Program.